vanheeringen-lab/gimmemotifs/docs/installation.rst

     genome_dir: /data/genomes

-Pleas note: it is no longer necessary to index a genome.
+Please note: in contrast to earlier versions of GimmeMotifs it is no longer necessary to index a genome.

 Adding gene files
 ~~~~~~~~~~~~~~~~~